 |

-Hayden L. Griswold drew this map in 1930 to represent the American Indian
+Hayden L. Griswold drew this map in 1930 to represent the

-encampments or villages, plus Indian trails, in Connecticut in 1665.
-The
+American Indian encampments or villages, plus Indian

-map was made for the Connecticut Society of the Colonial Dames of America,
+Connecticut Society of the Colonial Dames of America, for

-this is a small section
+others below, this is a small section of a map of the

-of a map of the whole state.
-The map shows the "Berkshire
+whole state.
+The map shows the "Berkshire Path," an

-Path," an old Indian highway that ran from Norwalk north to
+old Indian highway that ran from Norwalk north to

 Massachusetts.
-Much of Route 7 is probably based on this path, but notice
+Much of Route 7 is probably based on this

-that instead of going through the Sugar Hollow as Route 7 now does north of
+Hollow as Route 7 now does north of Ridgefield, the Indian

-Ridgefield, the Indian path veered northeasterly on Simpaug Turnpike and went
+path veered northeasterly on Simpaug Turnpike and went

 into Redding on up through Bethel to Danbury.